The TAO project

 ügOrigin of Planets and Materialsüh

-Investigations of the details of the exoplanets including orbit, size, composition, and their
+Investigations of the details of the exoplanets,

-young stars which called pre-main-sequence stars.
+young stars, which are called pre-main-sequence stars.

-expected to reveal the formation process of planets
+expected to reveal details of the formation process of planets